Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit attributes with contingent values/README.md

 3. Load the `AGSContingentValuesDefinition` from the feature table.
 4. Create a new `AGSFeatureLayer` from the feature table and add it to the map.
 5. Create a new `AGSFeature` using `AGSFeatureTable.createFeature()`
+6. Get the initial options by getting the first field object by name using `AGSFeatureTable.field(forName:)`.
+7. Then get get the field's `domain` and cast it as an `AGSCodedValueDomain`.
+8. Get the coded value domain's `codedValues` to get an array of `AGSCodedValue`s.
-6. Retrieve the valid contingent values for each field as you select the values for the attributes.
+9. After making the initial selection, retrieve the valid contingent values for each field as you select the values for the attributes.
     i.
 Get the `AGSContingentValueResult`s by using `contingentValues(with:field:)` with the feature and the target field by name. ii.
 Get an array of valid `AGSContingentValues` from `AGSContingentValuesResult.contingentValuesByFieldGroup` dictionary with the name of the relevant field group. iii.
 Iterate through the array of valid contingent values to create an array of `AGSContingentCodedValue` names or the minimum and maximum values of a `AGSContingentRangeValue` depending on the type of `AGSContingentValue` returned.
-7. Validate the feature's contingent values by using `validateContingencyConstraints(with:)` with the current feature.
+10. Validate the feature's contingent values by using `validateContingencyConstraints(with:)` with the current feature.
 If the resulting array is empty, the selected values are valid.

 ## Relevant API

 * AGSArcGISFeatureTable
-* AGSContingentValueResult
 * AGSContingentCodedValue
+* AGSContingentValuesDefinition
 * AGSContingentValuesResult
 * AGSFeatureTable